-The following suggestions are based on Recruitment Unit interviews with employees who often score well when taking exams.
-We have also incorporated information from Personnel Section publications and from other state departments.
+The following suggestions are based on interviews with employees who often score well when taking examinations.
+We have also incorporated information from Personnel Services Section publications and from other state departments.
 These are only suggestions.
-If applicants have developed successful strategies for taking exams, they should continue using what works for them.
+If you have developed successful strategies on your own, you should continue using what works for you.

-Give yourself plenty of time to arrive and park at the test location.
+Allow plenty of time to arrive and park prior to the exam time.

 Read carefully, work quickly, and follow instructions.
 Do not assume you know what is wanted, read each question carefully.

 Pace yourself; if you are having trouble answering a question, skip to the next question.

 There is no penalty for guessing; remember, your first impression is usually correct.